The Power of Belief, Belonging, and the Right Environment: Maria’s Story

 • Challenge outdated assumptions

-→ Intelligence and Autism are not mutually exclusive.
+→ Intelligence and autism are not mutually exclusive.
 Don’t let stereotypes limit the encouragement you offer.

 • Support the person, not just the process